Retain Data with Retention Filters

 How it works

-A session is stored when at least one retention filter matches one of its constituting events and retains the underlying session based on the configured retention rate.
+A session is stored as soon as a retention filter matches one of its constituting events based on the predefined query, and samples it in based on the configured retention rate.

 The logical flow of retention filters is the following:

-- All RUM events are evaluated against each filter in sequence, starting with the first.
+- All RUM events are evaluated against each filter in sequence, starting with the first one received.

-- Retained sessions are saved and accessible in the Session Explorer and other RUM pages.
-New events coming from this session are automatically kept to ensure complete visibility.
+is not evaluated further against subsequent retention filters.
+This is why the order of retention filters matters. - Retained sessions are saved and accessible in the Session Explorer and other RUM pages.
+New events coming from this session do not go through the list of retention filters, but are automatically kept to ensure complete visibility.

 How retention filters work with replays